-Businesses seeking an exemption from this workforce reduction order may seek an opinion from the Empire State Development Corporation as to whether the business is deemed essential and therefore excluded from the reduction requirements.
+Businesses not already identified as essential that seek an exemption from the workforce reduction order may seek an opinion from the Empire State Development Corporation as to whether the business is deemed essential and therefore excluded from the reduction requirements.
+Governor Cuomo also indicated that the state will issue fines for those "non-essential" businesses that fail to abide by the State's decision.

-FAMILIES FIRST CORONAVIRUS RESPONSE ACT
+FAMILIES FIRST- CORONAVIRUS RESPONSE ACT